cesarlopezfab/cesarlopezfab.github.io/_posts/2017-10-10-setting-this-up.md

 date: 2017-10-10
 ---

 I decided to start a site project once again.
 Not sure what will be this time.
-What I really decided to do is to start a blog using github pages to document the steps I take during this project.
-This (hopefully) will help me recall mistakes/problems I have when I decide to start a new project in the future.
+What I really decided to do is to start a blog using github pages to document the steps I take during this project. <!--more-->This (hopefully) will help me recall mistakes/problems I have when I decide to start a new project in the future.
 As one of my desired side projects was to start to write a blog this will help to kill two birds with one stone.
 Also I'll write this in english even if I'm a spanish speaker.
 I'll try to keep a spanish version too but probably won't do it in the short term.

 For my future me: